-In general, raw dog food which is naturally low in fat is an ideal meal choice for many dogs – overweight or not – due to the nutritional profile and quality of the unprocessed, raw ingredients.
-However, if your dog specifically experiences any of the following health concerns, it is recommended that you evaluate the fat content in your dog’s diet and consider Nutriment’s raw, low-fat dog food products.
+In general, raw dog food, which is naturally low in fat, is an ideal meal choice for many dogs – overweight or not – due to the nutritional profile and quality of the unprocessed, raw ingredients.
+However, if your dog specifically experiences any of the following health concerns, it is recommended that you evaluate the fat content in your dog’s diet and consider Nutriment’s raw, low-fat dog foods for better weight control.

 Low energy levels

-If your dog is often tired, lethargic or exhibits low energy/mood levels, this could be linked to their diet.
-Dog foods which are high in fat, processed or biologically inappropriate can provide an excess of energy (and calories) which can cause bloating and fatigue when overconsumed.
-If your dog frequently oversleeps or shows a reluctance to exercise or activity, it might be worth considering a lower fat, raw dog food alternative to see if this improves the dog’s symptoms.
+If your dog is often tired, lethargic or exhibits low energy or mood levels, this could be linked to their diet.
+Dog foods high in fat, processed or biologically inappropriate can provide an excess of energy and calories, which can cause bloating and fatigue when overconsumed.
+If your dog frequently oversleeps or shows a reluctance to exercise or activity, it might be worth considering low-calorie dog food to see if this improves your dog’s symptoms.

-If your dog is consuming too much food, too quickly or too often, this can seriously disrupt their digestive system.
+If your dog consumes too much food too quickly or too often, this can seriously disrupt its digestive system.
 Digestive problems such as gas, irregular bowel movements and loose or smelly stools can be a serious and unpleasant issue for both dogs and their owners.
 A raw, low-fat diet can be hugely beneficial to dogs that are prone to overeating or have problems regulating their food intake.

 Slower metabolism and senior dogs

-A dog’s metabolism determines how effectively they are able to break down and process vital nutrients such as fats and proteins.
-Older dogs and specific breeds of dog can be prone to developing a slower metabolism, meaning that it is more difficult and time consuming to digest and process what has been eaten.
-Raw, low-fat dog food provide an optimal nutritional and energy profile, whilst reducing the risk of weight problems and fatigued behaviour caused by slower metabolisms.
+A dog’s metabolism determines how effectively it can break down and process vital nutrients such as fats and proteins.
+Older dogs and specific breeds can be prone to developing a slower metabolism, meaning that it is more difficult and time-consuming to digest and process what has been eaten.
+Raw, low-fat dog food provides an optimal nutritional profile whilst reducing the risk of weight problems and fatigued behaviour caused by slower metabolisms.